MouadEttali/Machine-Learning-Study-/README.md

 As this goes on I hope to get more and more competent in this subject and get a deep intuition into its inner workings

-It also contains some study materials I used to brush up on my knowledge...
+It also contains some study materials I used to brush up on my knowledge.